robertopreste/HmtDB/README.md

 * Create the DB: `export FLASK_APP=app:app; flask create-db`
 * Update the DB: `flask update-db`
 * Migrate the DB: `flask migrate-db`

+**Please note that HmtDB won't run if you won't provide the related `.env` file and tables to build the db.
+Please contact me for further information.**

 ## Running the DB
 `python run.py`